olefredrik/FoundationPress/README.md

 ## Requirements

-**This project requires [Node.js](http://nodejs.org) v4.x.x to v6.11.x to be installed on your machine.** Please be aware that you will most likely encounter problems with the installation if you are using the most current Node version (bleeding edge) with all the latest features.
+**This project requires [Node.js](http://nodejs.org) v4.x.x to v6.11.x to be installed on your machine.** Please be aware that you might encounter problems with the installation if you are using the most current Node version (bleeding edge) with all the latest features.

 FoundationPress uses [Sass](http://Sass-lang.com/) (CSS with superpowers).
 In short, Sass is a CSS pre-processor that allows you to write styles more effectively and tidy.